San Miguel Corporation: Andrés Soriano Sr.: 1918–1964

-Andrés Soriano (a grandson of Don Pedro Pablo Róxas and a nephew of Don Antonio Róxas) joined San Miguel as a clerk in the accounting department.
+Andrés Soriano (a grandson of Pedro Pablo Róxas and a nephew of Antonio Róxas) joined San Miguel as a clerk in the accounting department.
 In 1918, after the resignation of Antonio Róxas, Ramón J. Fernández assumed the presidency and Soriano was made acting manager.
-In 1923, Soriano was appointed manager and managed San Miguel together with Antonio Brías y Roxas with constantly increasing success.
+In 1923, Soriano was appointed manager and managed San Miguel together with Antonio Brías y Róxas with increasing success.

 Diversification into new lines of business began in the 1920s.
-The company opened in 1922 the Royal Soft Drinks Plant in Manila producing Royal Tru-Orange, other Royal products and aerated water.
-(In 1919, the company acquired the Oriental Brewery and Ice Company and transformed the building into an ice plant and cold storage; later the Royal Soft Drinks Plant.)
+In 1922, the company opened the Royal Soft Drinks Plant in Manila producing Royal Tru, other Royal products and aerated water.
+(In 1919, the company acquired the Oriental Brewery and Ice Company and transformed the building into an ice plant and cold storage; later the Royal Soft Drinks Plant.).
 Five years later, the company secured the rights to bottle and distribute Coca-Cola in the Philippines.
 In 1925, San Miguel went into the ice cream business with the purchase of the Magnolia Plant on Calle Avilés which was transferred a year later to a new site on Calle Echague (now, C. Palanca Sr. Street) in Quiapo District, Manila.
-The new site used to house the Fábrica de Hielo de Manila which was bought by San Miguel in 1924.
-To achieve greater self-sufficiency in its operations, the firm opened a new plant in 1930 to produce carbon dioxide for its soft drinks products and dry ice for the refrigeration needs of its ice cream products.
+This new site used to house the Fábrica de Hielo de Manila was bought by San Miguel in 1924.
+To achieve greater self-sufficiency in its operations, the firm opened a new plant in 1930 to produce carbon dioxide for its soft drinks products, and dry ice for the refrigeration needs of its ice cream products.
 In 1932, a plant was set up to produce compressed yeast for bakeries and medical use.
 The following year, the company leased the Insular Ice Plant from the government for a period of ten years.

 During the 1930s, San Miguel began investing in businesses overseas.
 The company set up a short-lived dairy business in Calcutta, India and Singapore (Cold Storage Creameries, Singapore), and invested in breweries in the United States (a stake in the George Muehlebach Brewing Company and majority holding in the Lone Star Brewing Company located in San Antonio, Texas).